-This clean eating apple pie is a delicious slice of Americana!
+This from scratch apple pie recipe is a delicious slice of Americana!

 They say there is nothing as American as apple pie.

 Whether you subscribe to that theory or not, you have to admit that apple pie really is engrained in our culture and traditions.
 I can’t think of a single winter holiday where apple pie wasn’t present.

 That being said, it’s currently summer and I have to say that apple pie is just as delicious in the warmer months!
 Great for 4th of July, Memorial Day or Labor Day, this pie will take care of any craving you may have for this “normally-full-of-unhealthy-stuff” dessert.

 In fact, I was thinking about taking some of this pie to the beach with me before summer runs out.
 Apple pie and the beach.
 Mmmmmm.
 Something about that sounds so wonderful!
 And I know for sure Mini Chef won’t argue with that plan!

 Now all I have to do is come up with a really good clean eating vanilla ice cream recipe and I’ll be set!
 Oh the possibilities…..